johnnyw66/picoflipperzero/README.md

 I will need some external DMA library to help me.
 Perhaps - https://github.com/rkompass/RPi2040_mPy  ?

 I also intend to improve the hardware by using a simple demux chip (CD4051BE).
 This will allow us to have up to 8 frequencies - supplied through various FS1000A boards.
-Ultimately - I could have a 'Replay Over MQTT' server - allowing me to playout **sub** files on a home mosquitto server.
+Ultimately - I could have a 'Replay Over MQTT' server - allowing me to playout **sub** files from a home mosquitto server.

 Watch this space!!